Updated: Apr 9

 iVegan is Rome’s version of Australia’s The Cruelty Free Shop.
 You will find all the latest vegan offerings from Italy and Europe in this impressive grocery store, including a jaw-dropping cheese range.
 Only a stone’s throw from the Vatican, we bypassed the religious sight-seeing for a more deeply spiritual experience – cheese tasting.
 Owner Andrea Biello treated us to a taste-test of the latest vegan cheese that iVegan had to offer.
 This was nothing short of a heavenly experience, consisting of a creamy camembert with threads of blue Roquefort created by Italian artisanal vegan cheesemaker Fermaggio.
 Not to be outdone by their gorgonzola-style cheese, all oozy and gooey.
 All Fermaggio’s cheese is raw, fermented, gluten free and fair trade.

-This year is iVegan’s 10th year anniversary and Andrea is excited about the growing popularity of veganism.
+2019 was iVegan’s 10th year anniversary and Andrea is excited about the growing popularity of veganism.
 Not only does Andrea run iVegan, he is also the producer of Primavera vegan cheese and the drool-worthy Crema Numero Uno chocolate and nut spreads (which the store also stocks).
 To excite your taste buds even more, grab a bite to eat at the small kitchen within the grocery store, iVegan Eat, which serves burgers, sandwiches and desserts such as cannoli and tiramisu. iVegan is also the first in Rome to serve up the Beyond Meat burgers and sausages.
 But this isn’t just a business venture for Andrea, his compassion shines through everything he does.
 After we’d finished our cheese testing, he smiles warmly and proudly points to the sign behind him, ‘Vegan for the Animals’.

 Drop into iVegan, build up your appetite perusing the shelves and then grab a snack at iVegan Eat.
 Make sure you stock up on some food souvenirs to stash in your luggage, such as jars of Crema Numero Uno’s sweet pistachio ‘nutella-style’ spread.
 You won’t regret it.